dmckinnon/raytracer/README.md

 # raytracer

-Currently looking at photon mapping, then progressive photon mapping, then stochastic progressive photon mapping To know photon mapping, going through literature from scratch
+This project is learnign about ray tracing.
+I'm starting from a very low level, and implementing progressively more complicated algorithms by following a few tutorials and papers.
+The general idea is to start with the basics, then move to photon mapping, then progressive photon mapping, then stochastic progressive photon mapping.
+There's a lot of code infrastructure to get going around all this, so it moves slowly.

 Need to learn now:
 monte carlo ray tracing